fullmoon-sg/Global_Air_Traffic_Movement/README.md

 validate and feedback to the users if he has entered the information correctly.
 Firstly, the system will check the user’s credential by verifying their username and password.
 If it is key-in correctly, a green border will light up while a red border will light-up when it is wrong.
 Secondly, a message will surface at the bottom of the form to prompt the user that an error has occurred.
-The login session will end when the users inserting their credential correctly or the user can close the form by clicking on the cross located top right concern of the form.
+The login session will end when the users inserting their credential correctly or the user can choose to close the form by clicking on the cross located top right concern of the form.

 ### Airport Page Navigation

 When the user selects the “Airport” icon on the menu bar, it will hyperlinked to a new html page.
 At the airport page, the user will see the airport name and description on the left panel while airport picture on the right panel (for tablet and mobile phone, the airport picture is on the top page while airport name and description below it).
 At the bottom of the airport name and description, the user will see at “Home” icon and “Next Arrow” icon.
 Upon selecting the
-“Next Arrow” to go next page, another” Left Arrow” icon will appear.
+“Next Arrow” to go next page, the ” Left Arrow” icon will appear.
 The user can then scroll back and forth of the airport page.
 For this project, I have inserted 4 airport details into it but it could easily scaling up to as many pages as we want.
 When the user clicks the “home” icon, it will go back to the home page.

 ## Testing

-This website was tested using both Ms Edge and Google Chrome development tools for mobile phone (iphone X model) and tablet (ipad Pro) emulators.
-Using the CSS media query, adjustments will made to make the website suitable for desktop, tablet and mobile phone uses.
+This website was tested using both Ms Edge and Google Chrome development tools for mobile phone (iphone 6/7/8 model), tablet (ipad) and laptop emulators.
+Using the CSS media query, adjustments were made to make the website suitable for desktop, tablet and mobile phone uses.

 ## Acknowledgement